-Weekend Project: How To Make Your Own Chicha Morada Cocktail
+How to Make a Peruvian Chicha Morada Cocktail

-This Peruvian purple corn drink is perfect for the holiday season.
+This South American purple corn drink is perfect for the holiday season.

-Every time my family from Peru visits us in Puerto Rico, I get excited about all of my favorite Peruvian drinks and snacks like chicha morada.
-If you know, you know.
-But if you don’t know, this ancient drink is basically Peruvian’s second blood—life force in deep violet.
+Every time my family from Peru visits us in Puerto Rico, I get excited about all of my favorite Peruvian drinks and snacks, such as chicha morada.
+This ancient drink is like a Peruvian’s second blood—life force in deep violet.